 - Easter (Pâques),

-- and many others until Pentecost Sunday.
+- And many others until Pentecost Sunday.

 Get the ebook Holidays & Celebrations in France!